 Vani Nilakantan, PhD

-Dr. Vani Nilakantan is the director of Investigator-Initiated Sponsored Research (IISR).
-She is responsible for setting research priorities in alignment with Aurora’s strategic vision and has oversight of Investigator-Initiated Research and the Sponsored Programs Office at Aurora.
-Her current research interests are studying racial disparities in organ transplantation, and the identification of novel serum diagnostic and prognostic biomarkers in cardiac and renal ischemic injury.
+Dr. Vani Nilakantan is responsible for setting research priorities in alignment with Aurora’s strategic vision and has oversight of Investigator-Initiated Research and the Sponsored Programs Office at Aurora.

 Dr. Nilakantan is an ad-hoc reviewer/editorial board member for several journals, and has held leadership roles in local and national committees.
 This includes the Aurora University of Wisconsin Medical Group Research Committee, Institutional Animal Care and Use Committee, Aurora Conflict of Interest Taskforce, Aurora Cardiovascular Services – Research Committee, Cancer Clinical Leadership – Research Subcommittee, MCW Admissions Committee, MCW Program Committee Women’s Faculty Council Co-Chair, and International Society of Heart and Lung Transplantation – Quality of Life Scientific Council.
 Vani Nilakantan NIH Bio (PDF, 39 KB)